simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 09-Nov 11 2024
+Solar Radiation Storm Forecast for Nov 10-Nov 12 2024

-              Nov 09  Nov 10  Nov 11
+              Nov 10  Nov 11  Nov 12
-S1 or greater   15%     15%     15%
+S1 or greater   10%     10%     10%

-Rationale: There exists a slight chance for S1 (Minor) solar radiation storms over 09-11 Nov due to potential from multiple complex regions on the visible disk.
+Rationale: There exists a slight chance for S1 (Minor) solar radiation storms over 10-12 Nov.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 08 2024 0301 UTC.
+The largest was at Nov 09 2024 2050 UTC.

-Radio Blackout Forecast for Nov 09-Nov 11 2024
+Radio Blackout Forecast for Nov 10-Nov 12 2024

-              Nov 09        Nov 10        Nov 11
+              Nov 10        Nov 11        Nov 12
-R1-R2           85%           85%           85%
+R1-R2           70%           70%           70%
-R3 or greater   35%           35%           35%
+R3 or greater   20%           20%           20%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for R3 (Strong), over 09-11 Nov due to the flare potential from multiple complex regions on the visible disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for R3 (Strong), over 10-12 Nov due to the flare potential from multiple complex active regions on the visible disk.

 ```